 Master's Degree in Public Policy

-Master's programs in public policy require students to complete at least 30 credits, which generally takes two years.
-However, some higher education institutions offer flexible online options that allow students to earn their degree in as little as 12 months.
-Like bachelor's degree candidates, graduate students can align their coursework with career objectives by pursuing concentrations.
+Master's programs in public policy typically require students to complete 30-40 credits, which generally takes about two years.
+However, some schools offer flexible online options that may allow students to earn their degree within one year.
+Master's students can align their coursework with career objectives by pursuing concentrations.

-The master's curriculum builds on undergraduate training and typically includes classes like public budgeting, ethics and law, and advanced policy analysis and program evaluation.
-Students also cultivate creative leadership skills to work as managers and directors.
-They round out graduate training with an applied project that combines service learning with self-motivated research.
+Master's curricula typically includes classes like public budgeting, ethics and law, and advanced policy analysis and program evaluation.
+Students also cultivate creative leadership skills, preparing to work as managers and directors.
+These programs often culminate in an applied project that combines service learning with research.

 - Political Scientist